rslab-ntua/mowing-event-detection/README.md

 advanced training techniques to further enhance detection accuracy.

 ---

+### Harmonised Mowing Event Dataset

+The dataset developed for this study is publicly available and currently under continuous improvement.
+It can be downloaded from here.

+---
 ### Data Preparation
 The first step to train a model is to crop each of the parcels and keep them in the associated folder according to the number of events.
 The final folder structure must be like the following: